Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Summary and conclusions

-These findings are entirely consistent with the result that, without feedback driving, large-scale gas density power spectra have too much power on small scales, which is not compatible with observations \citep{gri17b}.
-But most importantly, they harmonise with the suggestion that the phase spiral is highly susceptible to scattering by small-scale density fluctuations (TFB effect).
+Our findings are entirely consistent with the result that, without feedback driving, large-scale gas density power spectra have too much power on small scales, a circumstance incompatible with observations \citep{gri17b}.
+But most importantly, they harmonise with the suggestion that the phase spiral is highly susceptible to scattering by small-scale density fluctuations \citep[TFB effect;][]{tre23a}.

 In this context, an unexpected and important result in our study is that clumpy, turbulent gas is capable of triggering {\em kinematically interlocked} phase-spiral signatures.
-This result suggests that the phase spiral can, in principle, be used {\em to probe the ISM's turbulent structure as well as the interplay between the stars and the ISM on $\sim 100$ Myr timescales}, thus meriting further investigation.
+This in turn suggests that the phase spiral can, in principle, be used to probe the ISM's turbulent structure as well as the interplay between the stars and the ISM on $\sim 100$ Myr timescales, thus meriting further investigation.